1.1. Any notes, products or services purchased from this website cannot be exchanged or refunded.

 11.19.
 Those who purchase any Teaching Licence or College Licence may edit the text of the file in any educational way they see fit, keeping in mind that M.I.
 Publishing is not liable in any way for the appearance of the text.
 This applies before or after any editing of the text.
 This does not apply to any removal or editing of anti-piracy measures text like the identifying markings at the tops of the pages or of any copyright notices, which are to remain in place and unchanged in all cases except the printed hardopies of mock exam papers.

-11.19.
+11.22.
 In the case where marketing to schools becomes unprofitable, M.I.
-Publishing reserves the right to remarket the examination papers to students in future years.
+Publishing reserves the right to remarket the examination papers to others including students in future academic years, but striking a balance between what is fair for M.I.
+Publishing and what is fair for customers that already purchased the mock examination papers.

 PROVISIONS FOR ANY FAILURE OF THE AUTOMATED DELIVERY SYSTEM